 How many beacons do I need to use? #

-It depends on the building distribution as well as on the transmitting characteristic of the beacons.
+First, check if you really need beacons.
+If you need them, the number of beacons you will deploy depends on the building distribution as well as on the transmitting characteristic of the beacons.
 For a typical configuration using an advertising period of 750 ms and transmission power of -4dBm or 0dBm:

 Type of building | Minimum beacon density | Recommended beacon density |